GHZ protocols enhance frequency metrology despite spontaneous decay

 which is achieved at an optimal interrogation time $T^\mathrm{min}_\mathrm{SQL} = 1/(\Gamma+\gamma)$.
 This is consistent with the bound derived for vanishing spontaneous emission rate $\Gamma= 0$ by Huelga et al.~\cite{Huelga1997}, where it is also demonstrated that parity-GHZ protocols completely lose their gain due to dephasing, achieving at best the frequency uncertainty given by Eq.~\eqref{eq:sql}.
 Extending the analysis to additionally include spontaneous decay yields analogous observations (cf. Methods).
 This outcome results from GHZ states decohering $N$ times faster than uncorrelated states, leading to a proportionally shorter optimal interrogation time, exactly compensating for the gain in phase uncertainty.
 As a consequence, this statement has often been generalized without further investigation in the sense that GHZ states generally do not lead to any improvement in the presence of decoherence.

-\paragraph*{Bounds for uncertainty with GHZ states---} Indeed, performing a parity measurement on the GHZ state in the presence of spontaneous decay is not optimal, i.e. does not saturate the quantum Cram\'{e}r-Rao bound (QCRB).
+\paragraph*{Bounds for uncertainty with GHZ states---} For a given probe state, the quantum Cram\'{e}r-Rao bound (QCRB) represents a lower limit in phase estimation, i.e. depicts the minimal phase uncertainty with respect to all conceivable measurement and estimation schemes \cite{Pezz2018}.
+Indeed, performing a parity measurement on the GHZ state in the presence of spontaneous decay is not optimal, i.e. does not saturate the QCRB.
 We show in the Supplementary Materials that the QCRB for the phase uncertainty is given by

 The corresponding bound for the optimal frequency uncertainty follows from minimizing with respect to the interrogation time, $(\Delta\omega_\mathrm{QCRB}^\mathrm{GHZ})^2=\min_T (\Delta\phi_\mathrm{QCRB}^\mathrm{GHZ}(T))^2/T\tau$.
 For vanishing spontaneous emission, $\Gamma=0$, this reproduces the result of Huelga et al.~\cite{Huelga1997} that the QCRB equals the SQL.
-However, for $\Gamma> 0$ one finds $(\Delta\omega_\mathrm{QCRB}^\mathrm{GHZ})^2<(\Delta\omega_\mathrm{SQL})^2$ which is illustrated in~\autoref{fig:Theory}(a).
-Somewhat surprisingly, GHZ states do admit gains beyond the SQL when the relevant decoherence process is spontaneous emission rather than dephasing noise.
-Since these gains are not realized by parity measurements, the question arises as to which alternative measurements do saturate the QCRB of the GHZ state~\eqref{eq:GHZQCRB}.
+However, for $\Gamma> 0$ one finds $(\Delta\omega_\mathrm{QCRB}^\mathrm{GHZ})^2<(\Delta\omega_\mathrm{SQL})^2$ which is illustrated in \autoref{fig:Theory}A. Somewhat surprisingly, GHZ states do admit gains beyond the SQL when the relevant decoherence process is spontaneous emission rather than dephasing noise.
+Since these gains are not realized by parity measurements, the question arises as to which alternative measurements do saturate the QCRB of the GHZ state \eqref{eq:GHZQCRB}.

 We show in the Supplementary Materials that this can be achieved as follows (cf.~\autoref{fig:Scheme}): At the end of a Ramsey interrogation, atoms are subject to a unitary operation